Anadea/anadea_blog/content/posts/how-to-build-a-marketplace-app-comprehensive-guide-for-businesses/index.md

 Based on their feedback, you can refine a full-scale version of your marketplace.

-Want to launch a marketplace with more than 3M users per year?

-We know how!
-For more than 14 years, we have been supporting the growth of the multi-market e-commerce platform by addressing emerging challenges with advanced tech solutions.
+{{< advert_with_cta title="Want to launch a marketplace with more than 3M users per year?" description="We know how!
+For more than 14 years, we have been supporting the growth of the multi-market e-commerce platform by addressing emerging challenges with advanced tech solutions." button="Learn more" url="https://anadea.info/projects/visdeal" >}}

-Learn more

-Step 8: Define Your Launch Strategy
+### Step 8: Define Your Launch Strategy

 When you want to build a successful business, you need to focus not only on the technical part of the marketplace app development, but also on the right launch strategy.

 Here, you will have a rather challenging task.
 You need to attract both buyers and sellers simultaneously.

-How You Can Attract Users
+#### How You Can Attract Users

-Reach out to potential buyers and sellers in your target groups through online communities, forums, social media groups, and email lists.
+* Reach out to potential buyers and sellers in your target groups through online communities, forums, social media groups, and email lists.

-Offer early access to build a sense of exclusivity.
+* Offer early access to build a sense of exclusivity.
 It’s also recommended to introduce promotions for early sellers, like fee discounts or enhanced visibility for free.

-Collaborate with brands, influencers, or complementary platforms.
+* Collaborate with brands, influencers, or complementary platforms.
 This will help you gain initial traction on both sides of the marketplace.

-Introduce a referral program.
+* Introduce a referral program.
 Encourage early users to invite friends.
 You can offer rewards, discounts, or premium features.

-How You Can Track Your App’s Growth
+#### How You Can Track Your App’s Growth

 Below you can find the key metrics that will help you monitor how your app is performing.

-Gross merchandise value (GMV).
+* **Gross merchandise value (GMV)**.
 It shows the total value of all transactions on the platform.

-User retention.
+* **User retention**.
 It is the percentage of users returning after their first visit.

-Customer acquisition cost (CAC) and lifetime value (LTV).
+* **Customer acquisition cost (CAC) and lifetime value (LTV)**.
 This metric will demonstrate profitability.
 It compares what it costs to acquire a user with the revenue they generate over time.

-Engagement metrics.
+* **Engagement metrics**.
 Such metrics track active users, listings posted, and transaction frequency.
 With their help, you can identify areas for improvement.

-Step 9: Scale and Iterate
+### Step 9: Scale and Iterate

 While the majority of startup founders want to know how to build a marketplace platform, it’s also crucial to discover how to expand it.